-The 8-track project – which was made in just 4 studio sessions – is unlike Coops’ usual 14+ track albums both he and his fans have become used to.
-Coops turned the album around in record time to ensure his music was released during an unparalleled time in history.
+The 8-track project, which was made in just 4 studio sessions, is unlike Coops’ usual 14+ track albums both he and his fans have become used to.
+He turned the album around in record time to ensure his music was released during an unparalleled time in history.

 COOPS “Laws Of Nature”

 The beat is eerily, yet positively reminiscent of old grooves by A Tribe Called Quest, De La Soul, or The Jungle Brothers.
-The message in “Laws Of Nature” gives me Kendrick Lamar, Common, or Erykah Badu vibes – which awakens the senses.
+The message in “Laws Of Nature” gives me Kendrick Lamar, Common, or Erykah Badu vibes.
+That awakens the senses.
 Great track!